 Do children react differently than adults?

 Children and teens can have extreme reactions to trauma, but their symptoms may not be the same as adults.
 In very young children, these symptoms can include:

-Bedwetting, when they’d learned how to use the toilet before
+Bedwetting, when they had learned how to use the toilet before.

 Being unusually clingy with a parent or other adult.